nexus1203/libBICOS/README.md

 $ meson setup builddir --buildtype release

-# optional, if you do not have access to a CUDA-capable GPU
+# optional but recommended if you have access to a CUDA-capable GPU
-$ meson configure -Dimplementation=cpu builddir
+$ meson configure -Dimplementation=cuda builddir

 $ meson install -C builddir
 ```